 Usually non-infiltrating, well demarcated, may have cystic caps.
-33% of patients with spinal heman gioblastoma will have Von Hippel Lindau disease.
-Cannot incise nor core because of vascularity.
+33% of patients with spinal hemangioblastoma will have Von Hippel-Lindau disease.
+It cannot incise nor core because of vascularity.
 Requires microsurgical approach similar to AVM, possibly with intraoperative hypotension.

 Clinical presentation is similar to that of other spinal cord tumors, with pain, weakness and sensory changes common.
 Rarely, spinal hemangioblastomas may cause subarachnoid haemorrhage or hematomyelia.

 Haemangioblastomas are vascular benign (WHO grade I) lesions and they do not undergo malignant degeneration.

 Histologically, they consist of large pale stromal cells packed between blood vessels.